holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/00_cmd_line_basics/lesson_plan.md

 ## Essential Questions

-- How can we use terminal to increase our effectiveness?
+- How can we use the command-line to increase our effectiveness?
 - How much effort should I put into understanding the tools I'm using?

 ## Lesson Plan